 In addition, VIAPA ASP have SLA with the MNO to provide the best QoS performance to VIAPA users, at the time the SLA is agreed, the VIAPA ASP requests enhanced QoS for UEs e.g. attending a music festival for a specific time period (e.g. 2 hours).
 The SNPN can check if it can provide the expected performance or not, using analytics on QoS sustainability and if not, then check if any of the PLMNs that has an agreement with the SNPN can provide it.
 The result can be both: to inform the VIAPA ASP that SNPN network took into account the QoS requirements to deliver the application data to the users, and in case the SNPN decides to use an alternative PLMN to route VIAPA traffic, the configuration of the alternative PLMN to use and the Access Type to use.

+The problem is how to take the decision to use SNPN or PLMN for Uu and then N3IWF for overlay.

+- Any aspects on session continuity are not described, because this selection of the Uu interface is done prior to the UE accessing or consuming any VIAPA service, so the UE is instructed on which Uu interface to use, prior to the service starts, but as UE registration so no switch or service interruption may happen.

+- The decision on which Uu interface to use either SNPN or PLMN Uu is done based on the SLA that is negotiated between the VIAPA Service Provider and the SNPN at the time the tickets are sold and prior to the VIAPA service start.

+- Paging aspects for a single radio UE are addressed in S2.2003607.

 Proposal